aspiringpro/marcusreed-ed838/src/pages/index.md

     grid_items:
       - title: Design
         content: >-
           Design is an essential part of what I do.
-I am skilled with all Adobe products and am also a big fan of open-source software such as GIMP and Inkscape.
-Logos, flyers, banners, websites, you name it, I can do it.
+I am skilled with the most popular graphic design software including most Adobe products and am also a big fan of open-source software such as GIMP and Inkscape.
+I enjoy designing things like logos, flyers, website graphics, banners, menus, stickers, buttons, etc. I am a fan of clean and simple designs, but if loud and bold is your style, then I can certainly adapt my personal style to fit your needs.
       - title: Development
         content: >-
           I am using the latest and greatest web technologies to deliver the